Hendon Band of The Salvation Army: Maturity

 In 2002, the band toured Switzerland, and in March 2005, it played a special concert at the Royal Festival Hall, London, to celebrate 21 years of its flagship annual concert, 'Hendon Highlights', with special guests the King's Singers, and established an annual Christmas concert 'A Portrait of Christmas', with special guest Simone Rebello, percussionist.
 It also toured the West Coast of the U.S. This was followed in 2007 with a tour of Denmark and Sweden, and a 2008 tour of Finland.

-Having served as its bandmaster for 29 years, Stephen Cobb relinquished his role as leader of the band in 2009 and was succeeded by David Rudd.
+Having served as its bandmaster for 29 years, Stephen Cobb relinquished his role as leader of the band in 2009.
+He was succeeded by David Rudd, a member of the solo cornet section and previous deputy bandmaster, who had also conducted the London Central Fellowship Band of the Salvation Army, as well as Ascot Brass, a non-competing band based in the Maidenhead area.
+During this time, the band recorded the album 'Cristo Redentor' and undertook a short tour of Finland.
+The Hendon Highlights of 2011 featured special guests Philip Smith, principal trumpet of the New York Philharmonic Orchestra, and the International Staff Songsters.

 Stephen Cobb returned as the band's conductor in 2012.

-More recently, the band has been noted for its principal cornetist, Philip Cobb, the youngest son of conductor Stephen Cobb, who was appointed principal trumpet of the London Symphony Orchestra, the youngest musician ever to hold this position.
+In the 2010s, the band was noted for its principal cornetist, Philip Cobb, the youngest son of conductor Stephen Cobb, who was appointed principal trumpet of the London Symphony Orchestra, the youngest musician ever to hold this position.

 Although the band includes other professional musicians, it still remains an amateur group and its members are mainly students, teachers, businessmen, and civil servants, and other professionals.

 In February 2023 the Hendon Band commenced a new chapter as Dr Stephen Cobb passed the baton of leadership to new Bandmaster Jonathan Evans.